Kimberly Perry: Solo career

 The Band Perry announced that they were officially going on hiatus on March 27, 2023, to focus on solo projects.
 Kimberly was the first to reveal plans and signed with RECORDS, a subsidiary of Columbia to release her debut solo single "If I Die Young Pt.
 2" on May 5, 2023, the first track from Bloom, an extended play which was released on June 9.
 In an interview with Rolling Stone, Perry stated that she was hoping to have her debut solo album completed by the fall of 2023.

 A longer version of the Bloom EP, titled Superbloom, was released on October 27, including several new songs, such as "Fool's Gold", "Black Corvette", and "Monsters".

 Personal life

 Perry announced her engagement to Toronto Blue Jays catcher J. P. Arencibia on September 30, 2013, and married him in Greeneville, Tennessee, on June 12, 2014.
 The pair divorced in March 2018.
 Perry married Johnny Costello in June 2021 and announced that the couple were expecting their first child in April 2023.
 On June 1, Perry revealed that she had previously suffered a miscarriage prior to recording "If I Die Young Pt.
 2".
+The couple's child was born August 26, 2023.